Image above: A community-run gallery and goods exchange space in a revived machiya, Jodoji Neighbourhood, Kyōto, 2024, Jan Eckert

 Climate Resilience

 Traditional Japanese architecture and garden design offer proven approaches to climate adaptation.
 Machiya’s passive cooling systems, seasonal adjustments and relationship to garden spaces demonstrate sophisticated environmental knowledge.
-Their ongoing retrofitting demonstrates how historical understanding of seasonal patterns and microclimate management can inform contemporary climate resilience while maintaining high quality urban habitats.
+Their ongoing retrofitting demonstrates how historical understanding of seasonal patterns and microclimate management can inform contemporary climate resilience while maintaining high quality urban habitats – acknowledging the temporary and fragile nature of urban environments

 for Cities